giraugh/hue-map/README.md

 ### Custom colour maps

-You can also provide a custom colour map to the `map` option with a type of `[number, number | RGBA][]`, an array of tuples, where each tuple has the index of where that colour appears in the gradient (from 0 to 1), and the colour at that point, as a HEX number or an RGBA tuple.
+You can also provide a custom colour map to the `map` option, with a type of `[number, number | RGBA][]`.
+This is an array of tuples, where each tuple has an index of where that colour appears in the gradient (from 0 to 1), and the colour at that point, as a HEX number or an RGBA tuple.
 Note that all HEX numbers need to include alpha.

 ```js
 import createPalette from 'hue-map'